 Dyson Corrale: ease of use

-The Dyson Corrale can be used corded or cordless, your choice.
+The Dyson Corrale can be used corded thanks to the battery built inside.
 This makes it much easier to style your hair on the move, and if your dressing table or mirror is nowhere near a plug socket, there's no need to worry.

-It can also be charged up while you're using it.
+It can also be charged up while you're using it, though we will admit that it makes it harder to use.
 It has a 360º swivel cord that can be plugged into the bottom of the straightener, or, you can charge it through the stand (our preference).
 We think it's a lot easier to use the Dyson Corrale cordless although you will obviously be able to use them longer if they are charging while in use.
 There are no changes in performance whether you use them corded or cordless.

 A negative?
-It can't stand up on its side like GHDs can – you need to use the stand provided, which is a bit of a fiddle (if you're new to hair straightening, you need to keep putting the straighteners down to section your hair – and putting these anywhere but into their stand risks burning your table top).
+It can't stand up on its side like GHDs can – you need to use the stand provided, which is a bit of a fiddle.
+If you're new to hair straightening, you need to keep putting the straighteners down to section your hair – and putting these anywhere but into their stand risks burning your table to.
 A small, but annoying, design issue.